The goal of this knowledge article is to give you an overview of some of the most common ways that Accounting Seed can be customized.

 A list view can also be configured for data that you own, as well as all data owned by others.
 List views can also be private or shared with others.

 List views are commonly created for data records that need to be processed.
 It is common for data to disappear from the list as it is processed.
-For example you may have a billing list view where the email status equals "unsent".
-As you process the billings and email them out, the email status will update to "sent".
-As a result, the billing records you process will disappear from the list after you email them indicating that you don't need to work on them anymore.
+For example, you may have a Billing list view where the email status equals "unsent."
+As you process the Billings and email them out, the email status will update to "sent."
+As a result, the Billing records you process will disappear from the list after you email them indicating that you do not need to work on them anymore.

 Customizing Communications and Forms